tisuchi/lumen-docs/upgrade.md

 		dirname(__DIR__)
 	))->bootstrap();

-Additionally, remove the `vlucas/phpdotenv` in your `composer.json` as it is now a dependency of Lumen.
+Additionally, remove the `vlucas/phpdotenv` dependency from your application's `composer.json` file as it is now a dependency of Lumen.

 <a name="upgrade-5.7.0"></a>
 ## Upgrading To 5.7.0 From 5.6